pingcap/blog/how-we-build-tidb.md

 - We are planning to support pushing down more aggregation and built-in functions.
 - In the future, we will replace the customized RPC implementation with gRPC.

-So that&#39;s all.
+So that's all.
 Thank you!
 Any questions?